 Teachers and school pupils play an important part in CiS.
-Contact the Education secretary Dr John Ling if you have any questions, or would like to contribute to the resources on this page.
+Contact the Education secretary Stephen Thompson if you have any questions, or would like to contribute to the resources on this page.

 A CiS response to the recent consultation regarding reform of the UK national curriculum can be found here: CiS National Curriculum Response.